 Figure 5: Confidence and fit – male students (1 = strongly disagree; 2 = disagree; 3 = neither disagree nor agree; 4 = agree; 5 = strongly agree)

-Louise, who works part time as a Teaching Assistant, and has no background in STEM studies, found that the prospect of studying a technical subject was initially daunting, but her confidence increased as the course progressed:
+Louise, who works part time as a Teaching Assistant and has no background in STEM studies, found that the prospect of studying a technical subject was initially daunting, but her confidence increased as the course progressed:

-“from a technical perspective because my background is arts and humanities, I haven’t really studied science or technology past GCSE a long time ago, so I certainly didn’t feel very confident about the technical side of things, but I have been pleasantly surprised, which is great and I think my confidence has grown … I think the way that the courses are structured and the support that I have received has really helped to boost that confidence.”
+from a technical perspective because my background is arts and humanities, I haven’t really studied science or technology past GCSE a long time ago, so I certainly didn’t feel very confident about the technical side of things, but I have been pleasantly surprised, which is great and I think my confidence has grown … I think the way that the courses are structured and the support that I have received has really helped to boost that confidence.

 For those with previous technology experience, lower confidence was not related to the computing or IT content, but was more likely to be about studying in general.
-For example, As Billie, one of the focus group participants who works for a digital company in service management, commented:
+For example, as Billie, one of the focus group participants who works for a digital company in service management, commented:

-“when I started I felt confident about IT, the computer side, but I think that is more because I have worked in the computer and technology sector for a good couple of years before deciding to do the course.
+when I started I felt confident about IT, the computer side, but I think that is more because I have worked in the computer and technology sector for a good couple of years before deciding to do the course.
 The only thing I may have felt a little bit less confident about was just the general studying itself as being out of education for 5 years at that point.
-I think due to organising studying around work … that changed in the end and I felt fairly confident with it because I was able to organise everything”
+I think due to organising studying around work … that changed in the end and I felt fairly confident with it because I was able to organise everything

 Gendered experiences of study

 While the data showed women to be in a minority on both degree programmes, we wanted to know how this was experienced by the students.
 As Cheryan and colleagues (2017) note, a sense of belonging within the computer science classroom can affect study experience and success.
-Given overall underrepresentation of women within the UK’s IT sector, t was somewhat surprising that only 30% of women said they felt aware of being in a minority.
+Given overall underrepresentation of women within the UK’s IT sector, it was somewhat surprising that only 30% of women said they felt aware of being in a minority.

-The online nature of the course perhaps helped to mitigate the potentially gendered experience of the learning environment, as 20 year old administrator Zandra, who is aiming to enter an IT and Computing career, describes.
+The online nature of the course perhaps helped to mitigate the potentially gendered experience of the learning environment, as 20 year old administrator Zandra, who is aiming to enter an IT and Computing career, describes: